Intercellular communication: Pannexins, connexins, innexins

 Pannexins, connexins, and innexins are transmembrane proteins that are all named after the Latin term nexus, meaning to connect.
-They are grouped as they all share a similar structure of 4 transmembrane domains crossing the cell membrane in a similar way but they do not all share enough sequence homology to allow them to be considered directly related.
+They are grouped as they all share a similar structure of 4 transmembrane domains crossing the cell membrane in a similar way, but they do not all share enough sequence homology to allow them to be considered directly related.
 Earlier investigations involving the connexins demonstrated cells forming a direct connection with each other using groups of connexins but not connections with the cell exterior.
 As such they were not considered to participate in the extracellular cell signalling at the time.
 Later studies made it apparent connexins could connect directly to the cell exterior meaning they are a conduit for the release an uptake of signalling molecules from the environment external to the cell.
 Furthermore, pannexins appear to do this to such an extent they may rarely if ever participate in direct cell to cell coupling.
-As indicated on the pannexin/innexin/connexin tree illustrated many animals do not appear to have pannexins/innexins/connexins perhaps indicating there may be other similar proteins still to be discovered that serve to aid intercellular communication in these animals.
+As indicated on the pannexin/innexin/connexin tree illustrated many animals do not appear to have pannexins/innexins/connexins, perhaps indicating there may be other similar proteins still to be discovered that serve to aid intercellular communication in these animals.

-Direct links between cells through intercellular cytoplasmic connection (ICC)
+Direct links between cells

 Septal pores

 In fungi, pores crossing their cell walls that separate cellular compartments act as an ICC for the movement of molecules to their neighboring compartments.

 Most red algae may have pores in the cell septum that partitions a cell/filament called a pit connection.
-As a left over of the mitotic division it may be plugged up by the cell.
+As a leftover of the mitotic division it may be plugged up by the cell.
 There are also similar connections between neighboring cells/filaments that may allowing sharing of nutrients.
 Cells of a different species may initiate and form a pit connection with the host algae.